With websites, email, social media and more, it may seem like the last thing you need is another communication platform for employees.

 The first and biggest benefit of an intranet is increased productivity.
 McKinsey Global Institute (MGI) reported that “by fully implementing social technologies, companies have an opportunity to raise the productivity of interaction workers—high-skill knowledge workers, including managers and professionals—by 20 to 25 percent.”

 Here’s how: According to MGI’s report, employees spend a quarter of their work week managing email and another 20 percent tracking down information or help from colleagues.
-By using a user-friendly and well-designed intranet that time spent can be reduced by as much as 35 percent.
+By using a user-friendly and well-designed intranet that time spent on low value activities can be reduced by as much as 35 percent.
 Tasks get done more quickly using a centralised hub of communication and information.
+Essentially, the intranet can be tailored to enhance a diverse range of businesses, while also being flexible enough to adapt to digital workplace trends as they arise.

 Benefits and advantages of an intranet in detail

-Productivity is the biggest benefit, but there are other benefits an intranet brings in communications, collaboration and feedback.
+Productivity is the biggest benefit, but there are other business gains and financial ROI an intranet brings in communications, collaboration and feedback.
 Among them:

 1. Company updates mean transparency